 2 charged in case of nude images of congressional delegate

-WASHINGTON – Two former staffers for a congressional delegate from the Virgin Islands have been charged in connection with the circulation of nude images and video of her and her spouse.
+Nude images and a private video of a congressional delegate from the Virgin Islands were stolen and posted to the Internet by one of the delegate's former staffers, prosecutors said Thursday.

-The U.S. Attorney's Office for the District of Columbia says Juan R. McCullum of the District of Columbia was indicted by a grand jury on two counts of cyberstalking.
-It also says that Dorene Browne-Louis of Upper Marlboro, Maryland, has been indicted on two counts of obstruction of justice.
+Juan R. McCullum, 35, of the District of Columbia was indicted by a grand jury on two counts of cyberstalking and Dorene Brown-Louis of Upper Marlboro, Md., was indicted on two counts of obstruction of justice, a statement from the U.S. Attorney's Office for the District of Columbia said.